conduktor/conduktor-docs/docs/platform/monitoring/agent-setup.md

 # Agent Setup

 You should setup the Agent to use Monitoring at full capacity.
-Running prometheus node exporter and JMX exporter will ensure you maximize the metrics you have access to within Conduktor.
+Running Prometheus node exporter and JMX exporter will ensure you maximize the metrics you have access to within Conduktor.
+As there can be a wide range of unique configurations and edge cases when seting up an agent, these instructions should only be considered guidelines.
+Should you encounter any issues with setup, please contact us directly using the chat widget on this page.

 ## Setup JMX Exporter